retroelec/T-HMI-C64/README.md

 set the corresponding switch in the Android app ("Send raw keycodes", DIV screen).

 By default, only the pressing of a key is sent to the emulator, which results in, for example, only one space being output even if the space key is held down.
-With the 'Detect release key' option (DIV Screen), the C64 keyboard is emulated more authentically
+With the 'Detect release key' option (DIV screen), the C64 keyboard is emulated more authentically
 (with the drawback that typing speed is reduced).

 The key combination Run/Stop + Restore has been replaced by first pressing the Commodore key and then pressing the Restore key.

 Besides the normal C64 keys this virtual keyboard also provides some extra buttons:

+- DIV: opens an extra screen with some settings / extra functionality
+- KBINP: opens an extra screen with further input options ("virtual joysticks" and "pinball flippers")
+- JOY1: connected joystick can be used as a joystick in port 1
+- JOY2: connected joystick can be used as a joystick in port 2
 - LOAD: load a C64 program from SD card
 - RESET: reset C64
-- Off-Switch: switch off T-HMI development board
+- OFF: switch off T-HMI development board
-- DIV: opens an extra screen with some settings / extra functionality
-- JOYSTICK 1: connected joystick can be used as a joystick in port 1
-- JOYSTICK 2: connected joystick can be used as a joystick in port 2
-- KBINP: opens an extra screen with further input options ("virtual joysticks" and "pinball flippers")

 #### DIV screen